Anxiety Therapy in NYC

 Tying your sense of worth to how much you get done

 If this feels familiar, you are not alone.
-Anxiety therapy for overthinking in NYC can help you understand what is driving these patterns, not just manage the surface symptoms.
+Therapy for anxiety and overthinking in NYC can help you understand what is driving these patterns, not just manage the surface symptoms.
 You do not have to keep holding it all together on your own.

-⟡ You met the deadline, got your deliverables in, and your co-worker sang you praises.
-But somehow your brain skipped right past all of it and went straight to what you could have done better.
+⟡ You met the deadline, got your deliverables in, and your co-worker sang your praises.
+But your brain skips right past all of it and goes straight to what you could have done better.

-⟡ You took a day off and spent half of it with your laptop open, just in case.
-The other half you spent feeling guilty for not being more present and “wasting” your time off.
+⟡ You take a day off and spend half of it with your laptop open, just in case.
+The other half is spent feeling guilty for not being more present or “wasting” your time.

-⟡ On the outside you're composed, put together, and easy to be around.
-On the inside there's a low hum of anxiety that never fully quiets, and there’s always a but, no matter how well the day goes.
+⟡ On the outside, you're composed, put together, and easy to be around.
+On the inside, there's a low hum of anxiety that never fully quiets.
+There’s always a “but,” no matter how well the day goes.

 ⟡ Everyone gets the best of you.
 Your focus at work, your patience with family, your energy with friends.
 By the time you get to yourself, there’s not much left.